TickerSparkInvestor Intelligence

 Notice: All content and data on TickerSpark is for informational purposes only and does not constitute financial or investment advice.
 All investments involve risk.
 Please see our Full Disclaimer for more details.

-No, xAI is currently a privately held company, and there is no public ticker for xAI itself.
-The latest SEC disclosure I found says xAI became part of X.AI Holdings Corp. in March 2025, and that X.AI Holdings was then acquired by SpaceX on February 2, 2026.
+No, xAI is currently a privately held company, so there is no standalone public ticker for retail investors to buy.
+In 2026 SEC merger documents, xAI appears as X.AI Holdings Corp., a Nevada corporation that was acquired by SpaceX in a February 2026 transaction.

 When will xAI go public?

-There is no xAI S-1 filing on EDGAR, and I did not find an official xAI statement saying it is preparing to go public.
-The public record points the other way: xAI’s recent announcements have focused on product launches, partnerships, and financing, while the corporate structure moved xAI under SpaceX ownership in 2026.
+There is no xAI S-1 filing in SEC records, and there is no official xAI statement saying it is preparing to go public.
+The public record points the other way: xAI’s own announcements focus on fundraising, product launches, and partnerships, not an IPO process.

 Get AI research on any stock